sushant0709/slash/README.md

 python main.py
 ```

-5. Setting up the Database

-6. Once the backend is up and running, you will have to `cd` into the `client` folder.
-Once in the `client` folder, use the node command to start the webserver.
+4. Once the backend is up and running, you will have to `cd` into the `LoginPage` folder.
+Once in the `LoginPage` folder, use the node command to start the webserver.

 ```
-cd client
+cd LoginPage
-npm run start
+node services.js
 ```

+5. Once the

 ## :computer: Technology Used